jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

 So something had to change.
-In figuring out how we could scale support, we evaluated three basic options.
+In figuring out how we could scale support, we evaluated two basic options.

-## 3 Options (Money, Broken Phone, NEW WAY)
+## Build a Support Army

 First, we could build a support army.

 We could raise a bunch of money, hire a ton of new folks, and stick them in a closet to do nothing but answer emails and phone calls.

-This, for us, would have been a cultural nightmare.
+For us, this was getting away from the way we wanted to build the business.
+We had envisioned a smaller team, run our way, where everyone was close to both the vitals of the business AND the customer.
+Building a support army did not fit that mold.

+## Red X

 So that option was out.

-Second, we could just make it impossible for any customers to contact us.
+## Go Dark

+Another option we considered was to just "go dark".

-We could remove all of our phone numbers, close down support email addresses, and just go dark.
-We could probably get by like that for a while, but one of the true joys of my life at Wistia is being able to problem solve for our customers.
+We could remove all of our phone numbers, close down support email addresses, and just stop talking so darn much to our customers.

+We could probably get by like that for a while, but one of the true joys of my life is being able to problem solve for our customers.

 So neither of those options worked for us.
-We needed a third one - this mythical, hybrid creature.

 We needed a NEW WAY.

 ## Show me the new way

+Our major goals for the new way were to:

-This new way would have to increase the number of customers that could communicate with us at once AND present them support options BESIDES our contact info.
+* increase the number of customers we could communicate with at once
+* begin transitioning away from our contact info being option #1
+* not lose touch with our current customers (ie not start providing them a shitty experience)

-We've been working with this new approach for a few years now, and I'm really excited to tell you about it today.
+We've been working on this new approach for a few years now, and I'm really excited to tell you about it today.
 But first, I want to introduce my inspiration.

 ## Ronny Coleman is really strong